Anticipatory Bail Lawyer in Chandigarh

 Domestic violence is a highly condemnable menace with over 60% of married women being domestic violence victims.

 A number of laws have been enacted to tame this evil, the most important of them being Section 498A of the Indian Penal Code.
 It not only holds the husband as one of the possible perpetrators but also other relatives of the husband who could be held accountable.
 It is broad in its outlook that it includes mental torment as well in addition to physical torture and cruelty.
 It has widened the scope for protecting married women subject to domestic violence at the hands of their in-laws and leaves it to the court to interpret the provisions of this section as per its discretion.
 The punishment could range from imprisonment up to a period of 3 years for the convicted, along with fine.
 Another statute dealing with domestic violence is the Dowry Prohibition Act (Section 4).

 Lawyer in Chandigarh for Forgery case

-When any person makes any false documents or false electronic record or part of a document or electronic record, with intent to cause damage or injury, to the public or to any person (company) or to support any claim or title, or to cause any person to part with property, or to enter into any express or implied contract, or with the intent to commit fraud, has said to be committed forgery.
-It is mentioned from sections 463-477 of the Indian Penal Code.
+Sections 463 to 477 of the Indian Penal Code have provisions about the offence of forgery.
+Forgery is said to have been committed in case a person makes any false documents or false electronic records or parts thereof, with the intent to cause damage or injury, to any person (company) or public or to support any claim or title, or to enter into any express or implied contract, or with the intent to commit fraud.

 Section 465-Punishment for forgery (two years with fine)